 Fusion is not a dance form in itself but is a combination and amalgamation of different dance forms.
 Uday Shankar was born in Udaipur in December 1900 and is the forever king of fusion in India.
 He adapted European theatrical techniques to Indian Classical Dance combined with Indian folk and tribal dance and brought out a whole new beauty of fusion dancing.
 During the 1920s and 1930s, he popularized this dance form in India and parts of Europe and the US.
 The most unique thing about him is that he never took any formal training for any dance form but still stood out because of his creativity.
 This amazing dancer also won a lot of awards such as the Sangeet Natak Akademi Fellowship in 1962 and Padma Vibhushan by the government of India in 1971.
 To summarize he was one of the best fusion dancers in India.

 Shovana Narayan – Kathak

 Shovana Narayan was born in 1950.
 She is a Kathak dancer, performer, and choreographer.
-She is a student of Pandit Birju Maharaj and is known for her graceful movements and expressions.
-She has done an exceptional job for this dance form as she has researched and discovered 8 Kathak villages near Gaya with documentary and official records.
+An exceptional job for this dance form as she has researched and discovered 8 Kathak villages near Gaya with documentary and official records.
 She has written over 80 articles and published 9 books based on the Kathak dance form.
-Other than that she organizes various annual functions and festivals in different parts of the nation which are focussed on classical performing arts.
-She was recognized by the government of India and was awarded Padma Shri in 1992.
 Other than that she also received the Sangeet Natak Akademi Award’ in the year 1999-2000.